Fire Standard Compliant Cigarettes in Texas

 One fatality in four (24 percent) of home smoking-material fires was not the smoker whose cigarette started the fire.

-Sleeping is the primary human factor contributing to ignition, cited for one-third (32 percent) of home smoking-material fire deaths.
+Sleeping is the primary human factor contributing to ignition, cited for almost one-third (31 percent) of home smoking-material fire deaths.

 Retailers, Wholesalers, and Distributors